SELECTION OF QUESTIONS AND ANSWERS

 Traditional training was characterized by 5% learning and 95% practicing.
 Students normally did not know the meaning of what they were training, nor was there a time-frame to assess whether objectives had been realized.
 This was, and is, typical, of most kungfu schools.

-Typically my Wuzuquan class taught by my Siheng Chee Boon Leong started with stance training.
+Typically my Wuzuquan class taught by my Siheng Chee Boon Leong who started with stance training.
 This was followed by San Zhan solo practice, which took most of the training time.
 Then my Siheng or a senior would test our force in a San Zhan two-person practice.
 We concluded the class with sitting meditation.
-We did not use the usual lotus or half-lotus position, but what is known as the "Guan Yin pose" This went on for 2 years.
+We did not use the usual lotus or half-lotus position, but what is known as the "Guan Yin pose".
+This went on for 2 years.

 In contrast my Wing Choon training with Sifu Choe Hoong Choy was different.
 I chose the sets I wanted to learn, and he taught me behind closed doors in his clinic where I went for my traumatology (or kungfu medicine) training.
 (Sifu Choe Hoong Choy was also a very accomplished traumatologist.)
 Instead of taking a few months to learn a kungfu set, which most students do, it took me only 2 or 3 days.